Last updated on April 20th, 2023

-You can do whatever add-ins you want but for traditional potato sald, we do chopped onions and chopped hard boiled eggs.
+You can do whatever add-ins you want but for traditional potato salad, we do chopped onions and chopped hard-boiled eggs.

-But if you want to really get crazy with this recipe, you can add in chopped bacon, green onions, shredded cheese, celery… whatever makes it a classic potato salad for your tastebuds!
+But if you want to really get crazy with this hellman’s classic potato salad recipe, you can add in chopped bacon bits, green onions, shredded cheese, celery… whatever makes it a classic potato salad recipe for your tastebuds!

 And then serve it alongside one of your favorite main dishes!
 Potato salad goes great with:

-- BBQ Meatballs (this recipe feeds a a crowd and can be made ahead of time!)
+- BBQ Meatballs (this recipe feeds a crowd and can be made ahead of time!)